 Bleeding in the rectal

-Red streaks of blood in the stool or black-coloured stool
+Red streaks of blood in the stool or black-colored stool

-An extreme change in bowel movements, including constipation, diarrhoea, that lasts for more than a week
+An extreme change in bowel movements, including constipation, diarrhea, that lasts for more than a week

 Abdominal pain caused because of a large polyp that obstructs the bowel